-Center Court was wrapped in Gold on Sunday at the Olympic Tennis Center.
-A pair of Russians, Ekaterina Makarova and Elena Vesnina, earned their first Olympic medals in the day’s first Gold Medal match.
+Center Court was wrapped in Gold on Sunday at the Rio 2016 Tennis Center.
+A pair of Russians, Ekaterina Makarova and Elena Vesnina, earned their first Summer Games medals in the day’s first Gold Medal match.

-Bethanie Mattek-Sands and Jack Sock earned Gold in the All-American Mixed Doubles Final.
-Venus Williams picked up her 5th-career Olympic medal with she and Rajeev Ram’s Silver finish.
+Bethanie Mattek-Sands and Jack Sock earned Gold in the All-American Mixed Doubles Final, while Venus Williams picked up her 5th career medal as she and Rajeev Ram scored Silver.

 MENS SINGLES GOLD MEDAL MATCH